Hyperparathyroidism in Children

 Compared to adults, children more commonly have symptoms and involvement of other parts of the bodies, such as kidney, pancreas, and bones, at diagnosis.
 Additionally, hyperparathyroidism in children is more commonly part of a syndrome, such as multiple endocrine neoplasia.

-The symptoms of hyperparathyroidism may resemble other conditions or medical problems.
+The symptoms of hyperparathyroidism may look like other conditions or medical problems.
 Always consult your child's doctor for a diagnosis.

 How is hyperparathyroidism diagnosed?

-In addition to a complete medical history and physical examination, diagnostic procedures for hyperparathyroidism may include:
+In addtion to a complete medical history and physical exam, diagnostic procedures for hyperparathyroidism may include:

 Ultrasonography.
 A procedure that evaluates the structure of the parathyroid gland using sound waves recorded on an electronic sensor.